Stuart Forster reports on new GoldLeaf Service cars for the Rocky Mountaineer train service made in Berlin, Germany, and exported to western Canada.

 “The SilverLeaf Service is a great experience.
 You enjoy panoramic views from your seat.
 We have a great food selection at your seat.
 It’s accompanied by three onboard staff of high quality and experience.
 Right now, we have 12 cars in our fleet with two more joining, meaning 14 in total for 2018,” said Scott.

-Constructing new GoldLeaf cars
+Rocky Mountaineer’s GoldLeaf cars

 The order for the 10 new GoldLeaf cars was placed in 2015.
 They have been designed and built by Stadler, a Swiss company, which employs around 1,000 people at its plant in the Pankow district of Berlin.

-The bogies, on which the cars roll, are made in Switzerland then shipped to Berlin.
+The bogies, on which the cars roll, are made in Switzerland and then shipped to Berlin.
 Their pneumatic suspension system is designed to ensure a smooth ride for the 72 passengers that can travel in each car.

 The Rocky Mountaineer tends to roll through the countryside at an unhurried pace but the cars are designed for travel up to a maximum speed of 177 km/h.
 That’s a prodigious 110 mph.